Teenage Mutant Milk-Caused Hurdles

 "Teenage Mutant Milk-Caused Hurdles" is the eleventh episode of the twenty-seventh season of the American animated television series The Simpsons, and the 585th episode of the series overall.
+The episode was directed by Timothy Bailey and written by Joel H. Cohen.
 It aired in the United States on Fox on January 10, 2016.

+In this episode, Principal Skinner and Bart both become infatuated with his new teacher while Lisa develops skin problems.
+Sofía Vergara guest starred as Mrs. Carol Berrera.
+The episode received mixed reviews.

 Plot

-At Springfield Elementary School, Superintendent Chalmers hires retired Air Force Sergeant Mrs. Carol Berrera as substitute teacher for the fourth grade.
-Bart starts acting weird when she first enters the room and later realizes that he has a crush on his new teacher.

-Meanwhile, Homer has to buy a healthy milk for the family, but Apu makes him buy a cheaper milk full of hormones made by Buzz Cola.
-The next morning, the family discovers that Bart was the first to wake up and was already dressed for class.
+At Springfield Elementary, Superintendent Chalmers hires Carol Berrera as substitute teacher for the fourth grade.
+Bart starts acting weird around her and realizes that he has a crush on his new teacher.
+Meanwhile, Homer must buy a healthy milk brand for the family, but instead, he buys a cheaper milk full of hormones made by Buzz Cola.
+The next morning, the family discovers that Bart is the first to wake up and is already dressed.
 Lisa realizes that Bart is only doing that for his new teacher.
-Homer drives Bart to school only to see her, and they are surprised by other dads, also eavesdropping on her class.

-Later, Bart writes "Skinner is a wiener" on the school's wall, but is surprised when Berrera asks to see him after class.
-At their meeting, she tells Bart that he is way behind in class and needs a tutor.
-When Principal Skinner offers help on her class by pulling up her maps, Bart and Skinner each realize that they are both trying to impress Berrera.
+Homer drives Bart to school to see her, and they see other dads watching outside her classroom.
+Later, Bart vandalizes the school's wall, and Berrera asks to see him after class.
+She tells Bart that he is behind in class and needs a tutor.
+When Principal Skinner offers to help pull up her maps, Bart and Skinner each realize that they are both trying to impress Berrera.

-The next morning, the milk hormones cause Bart to grow facial hair, Lisa to develop acne, Maggie to grow a unibrow.
-Marge decides to help Lisa while Homer teaches Bart to shave his beard where Homer discovers that he has to take the plastic cover off the blade for it to work properly.
-Meanwhile, Lisa tries to hide her face with a hoodie, but Marge changes her mind by covering her skin problems with makeup.

-At school, Bart pretends he is hurt to draw Berrera's attention and take her away from Skinner to help him with first-aid.
-At the watching crowd, Nelson discovers that Lisa is using makeup, which makes her popular enough to be invited to a third grade party.
-The next day, at school, Bart sees Berrera and Skinner kissing in the corridor.
-He also calls Bart for a meeting, saying that he knows way more things about Berrera than Bart does, and that he does not have a chance to win her.
-Angry at Skinner's move, Bart decides to prank them by filling a chocolate box given to Berrera by Skinner with class pets such as snakes and frogs.
+The milk hormones cause Bart to grow facial hair, Lisa to develop acne, and Maggie to grow a unibrow.
+Homer teaches Bart to shave his beard.
+Meanwhile, Marge covers Lisa's skin problems with makeup.
+At school, Bart pretends he is hurt to draw Berrera's attention.
+Wearing makeup makes Lisa popular enough to be invited to a third grade party.
+The next day, Bart sees Berrera and Skinner kissing in the corridor.
+He also calls Bart for a meeting, saying that he knows more things about Berrera and that he has no chance to win her.
+Angry at Skinner's move, Bart decides to prank them by filling a chocolate box given to Berrera by Skinner with the class pets.